-A switch supported IGMP Snooping with the functions of query, report and leave, a type of packet exchanged between IP Multicast Router/Switch and IP Multicast Host, can update the information of the Multicast table when a member (port) joins or leaves an IP Multicast Destination Address.
+A switch, which supports IGMP Snooping functions like: query, report and leave, can update information of the Multicast table when a member (port) joins or leaves an IP Multicast Destination Address.
 With this function, once a switch receives an IP multicast packet, it will forward the packet to the members who joined in a specified IP multicast group before.